matcauthon49/matcauthon49/README.md

 2nd year double major in Math and Computer Science at Chennai Mathematical Institute.
 I'm interested in cryptography and more generally anything complexity related.
-Working on statistical analysis using Julia and implementations of academic prototypes in cryptography.
+Working on implementations of academic prototypes in cryptography.

 Ping me at namankumar@cmi.ac.in or namankr02@gmail.com to discuss computer science or just chat.
 <!---